France makes U-turn against Russian gas pipe

 ... or join as a group

-But the European Commission has tabled a law that would break up Russia's model by imposing EU rules on the offshore structure.
+But the European Commission has tabled a law that would break up Russia's model by imposing EU rules on the offshore structure in the Baltic Sea.

 "France intends to support the adoption of such a directive.
-Work is continuing with our partners, in particular with Germany, on possible changes to the text," French foreign ministry spokeswoman Agnes von der Muhll told press in Paris on Thursday (7 February).
+Work is continuing with our partners, in particular with Germany, on possible changes to the [commission] text," French foreign ministry spokeswoman Agnes von der Muhll told press in Paris on Thursday (7 February).

 She spoke ahead of a vote in the EU Council on the Nord Stream 2 bill on Friday.